nasa/oceandata-notebooks/docs/notebooks/oci/accessing_CLOSE_data.md

 +++

 We can query the OB.DAAC File Search using the API, which has [documentation](https://oceandata.sci.gsfc.nasa.gov/file_search/file_search_help/?tab=using-the-api-tab) for all available parameters.
 Let's start by counting how many files exist for several CLOSE product types on our target date of 2025-03-15.
+You can change this date to any of the other dates for which CLOSE data are available:
+* 2025-01-15
+* 2025-03-15
+* 2025-06-15
+* 2024-09-15

 The URL for the API is the same as the OB.DAAC File Search form: